Jose Herrera Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.

-- The Orioles have a 4.04 team ERA that ranks 13th among all league pitching staffs.
+- The Orioles' 4.04 team ERA ranks 13th across all MLB pitching staffs.

-- The Orioles surrender the ninth-fewest home runs in baseball (150 total, 1.1 per game).
+- Orioles pitchers combine to give up 151 home runs (1.1 per game), the 10th-fewest in baseball.

-- In his last appearance on Saturday, the righty threw six innings against the Colorado Rockies, allowing two earned runs while surrendering six hits.
+- The right-hander last pitched on Sunday against the Colorado Rockies, when he threw 5 2/3 innings, allowing three earned runs while giving up seven hits.

-- The 26-year-old has put up an ERA of 3.03, with 8.8 strikeouts per nine innings, in 24 games this season.
-Opponents have a .226 batting average against him.
+- The 27-year-old has a 4.73 ERA and 8.9 strikeouts per nine innings across 24 games this season, while allowing a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.